WeilabMSU/TopoFormer/README.md

 |             |                 |                              | 285 <br>(v2016 core set)     |

 - RowData: the protein-ligand complex structures.
 From PDBbind
 - TopoFeature: the topological embedded features for the protein-ligand complex.
 All features are saved in a dict, which `key` is the protein ID, and `value` is the topological embedded features for corresponding complex.
-The downloaded file is .zip file, which contains two file (1) `TopoFeature_large.npy`: topological embedded features with a filtration parameter ranging from 0 to 10 and incremented in steps of 0.1 $\AA$; (2) `TopoFeature_small.npy`: topological embedded features with a filtration parameter ranging from 2 to 12 and incremented in steps of 0.2 $\AA$;
+The downloaded file is .zip file, which contains two file (1) `TopoFeature_large.npy`: topological embedded features with a filtration parameter ranging from 0 to 10 and incremented in steps of 0.1 \AA; (2) `TopoFeature_small.npy`: topological embedded features with a filtration parameter ranging from 2 to 12 and incremented in steps of 0.2 \AA;
 - Label: the .csv file, which contains the protein ID and corresponding binding affinity.

 ---